rxhama/MST/README.md

 2. Select the latest 'LTS' version and select your OS and system architecture

 3. Once installer is downloaded, run it (run as administrator if possible).
-   Leave all options as default
+   Leave all options as default.

-4. In termianl, navigate to project folder 'MST' until you see index.html etc. cd MST
+4. In your system's terminal, navigate to project folder 'MST' until you see index.html etc. cd MST

 5. Run 'npm install'

 6. Once packages have been installed, run 'npx serve'

-7. The URL should be copied to your clipboard, paste it in your browser
+7. The URL should be copied to your clipboard, paste it in your browser.
+If not copied, copy from terminal manually.